apalos/ledge-doc/README.rst

 ####################################################
-Linaro EDGE (LEDGE) reference platfrom documentation
+Linaro EDGE (LEDGE) reference platform documentation
 ####################################################

-The LEDGE documentation describes instructions to build, install and use varios features included in LEDGE linux reference platfrom.
+The LEDGE documentation describes instructions to build, install and use varios features included in LEDGE linux reference platform.

 Contributing
 ============